The Generalized Injectivity Conjecture: Description of residual points via Bala-Carter

 By Theorems \ref{heir} and \ref{muic}, combined with Rodier's result, if the cuspidal support $\sigma_{\lambda}$, a residual point, is generic, then the induced representation is generic and the unique irreducible generic subquotient is essentially square integrable.
 Therefore, the phenomenon presented here with the Steinberg subquotient, occurs more generally.
-When the generic representation $ \sigma_{\lambda}$ is a dominant residual point, the residual segment corresponding to $\lambda$ characterizes the unique irreducible generic discrete series (resp. essentially square integrable) subquotient.
+When the generic representation $ \sigma_{\lambda}$ is a dominant residual point, the residual segment corresponding to $\lambda$ characterizes the unique irreducible generic discrete series (resp. essentially square integrable) subquotient. \begin{example} Consider $B_{15}$ for instance (see \ref{WDD1} to understand the relations between the $p_i$'s), with $m=3, p_1=2, p_2=3, p_3=4, p_4=2$: